Your business isn’t working. Close it. That’ll be $50K, thanks.

 Every day founders ask us to sell their product on commission only.
 What they’re really asking is for us to bankroll their company launch.
 Pay the staff, the office, the laptops, and if we succeed they’ll throw us a few scraps of commission.
 We should be grateful for the opportunity.

-“But you’ll make five hundred thousand a year in commission.”
+“But you’ll make five hundred thousand a year in commission and over time earnings.”

 Or the favourite: “If you had one percent of Facebook you’d be a multibillionaire.”